onlydustxyz/marketplace-frontend/provisioning/README.md

 Then, using the [Heroku API](https://devcenter.heroku.com/articles/platform-api-reference), find the relevant uuids to feed into commands such as:

 ```
-op run -- terraform import -var-file=develop.tfvars module.hasura_auth.heroku_pipeline_coupling.coupling[0] da1c964d-6d01-4786-9ac4-cc967e5814d2
+terraform import module.hasura_auth.heroku_pipeline_coupling.coupling[0] da1c964d-6d01-4786-9ac4-cc967e5814d2
 ```

 ## Configuring the apps

-Apps are configured using Terraform variables files, created by the `op inject` command.
+Apps are configured using Terraform Cloud and local configuration variables, spread among the `*.tf` files.

-Secrets are stored on 1password, in the `Tech` vault.

-Each entry then has several fields, depending on the environment.

-For example, to access the Github Personal Access Token for the develop environment, you will use `op://tech/gihtub pat/develop`.
+## Design choices

-### Should every configuration variables be in 1Password?
+### Overridable variables

-No, only secrets should live in 1Password.
-It is the same distinction between `vars` and `sensitive_vars` in the `heroku_config`.
-If your config lives in `vars`, then put it directly in the `template.tfvars`.
-If it lives in `sensitive_vars`, put it in `1Password`.
+Some variables have a default value, and can be overridden if provided in the Terraform Cloud workspace.

+For example, the `github_base_url` defaults to `https://${var.environment}.gateway.onlydust.xyz/github/`, but can be overridden in the `production` workspace on Terraform Cloud to `https://gateway.onlydust.xyz/github/`.

+### If you can version-control a variable, do it

+Most variables must live in the repository, in `.tf` files.
+Any secret must live in Terraform Cloud, as well as environment-specific variables.

+For example, for hostnames, since there is a discrepancy between pre-production pattern `{env}.onlydust.xyz` vs `onlydust.xyz` for production, it could be tempting to have a workspace-specific variable, but it actually is better using a default variable pattern as described in the previous section, as it ends up committing more configuration.